BY SALONEE MISTRY

-This follows from an email by the Faculty of Law on June 10 informing students of technological requirements for their examination, such as two working devices and a stable network connection.
+This follows an email from the Faculty of Law on June 10 informing students of technological requirements for their eExams, such as two working devices and a stable network connection.

 Ms Patrick said she has “no choice” but to spend money to fix her phone camera so she can fulfil the requirements to sit her exams.

 “I am terrified that my internet is going to cut off and end my Zoom call, and what implications that will have with reference to academic integrity,” she said.

 “Exams are stressful as it is and there is no reason for this unnecessarily added stress when there are alternatives available.”

 The Faculty of Law’s email informed law students they will use their computers to sit the exam, however they will require a smartphone or other device to ensure supervision through Zoom.

 A petition created by law students to “respectfully register [their] distress, frustration and anger” at the Faculty of Law’s decision has garnered more than 1,000 signatures.

 According to the petition, the technological requirements were “unexpected and very different to all previous information released by Monash”.